isteven-shu/CS61B-21SP/proj2/gitlet-design.md

 1. Field 1
 2. Field 2

+### Index
+1. HashMap<String, String> staged
+2. HashSet<String> removed

 ## Algorithms

 ## Persistence

-gitlet
+CWD
+--.gitlet
    --HEAD (the content of HEAD is the name of the branch we currently on) --branches/
    --objects/
       --blobs/ (each blob is named by the SHA1 of hte content of the file and its content is the original content) --commits/